 You can connect more than one virtual network to the private peering domain.
 Review the FAQ page for information on limits and limitations.
 You can visit the Azure Subscription and Service Limits, Quotas, and Constraints page for up-to-date information on limits.
 Refer to the Routing page for detailed information on routing configuration.

 Microsoft 365 was created to be accessed securely and reliably via the Internet.
 Because of this, we recommend ExpressRoute for specific scenarios.
 For information about using ExpressRoute to access Microsoft 365, visit Azure ExpressRoute for Microsoft 365.

-Connectivity to Microsoft online services (Microsoft 365 and Azure PaaS services) occurs through Microsoft peering.
+Connectivity to Microsoft online services (Microsoft 365, Azure PaaS services and Microsoft PSTN services) occurs through Microsoft peering.
 We enable bi-directional connectivity between your WAN and Microsoft cloud services through the Microsoft peering routing domain.
 You must connect to Microsoft cloud services only over public IP addresses that are owned by you or your connectivity provider and you must adhere to all the defined rules.
 For more information, see the ExpressRoute prerequisites page.

 For more information on services supported, costs, and configuration details, see the FAQ page.
 For information on the list of connectivity providers offering Microsoft peering support, see the ExpressRoute locations page.

 If you're connecting to a service using Microsoft Peering with unlimited data, only egress data won't be charged by ExpressRoute.
 Egress data will still be charged for services such as compute, storage, or any other services accessed over Microsoft peering even if the destination is a Microsoft peering public IP address.

 |Private Peering||Microsoft Peering||Public Peering (deprecated for new circuits, will be retired on March 31, 2024)|